 Faculty of Trinity Health System School of Nursing support the

-any individual based on the perception that the person is HIV
+against any individual based on the perception that the person

-infected, in a category of persons at risk of HIV, or because he/she
+is HIV infected, in a category of persons at risk of HIV, or

-is caring for a person in one of the aforementioned categories.
-Each
+because he/she is caring for a person in one of the

-student receives a copy of the School's Policy on AIDS.
+aforementioned categories.
+Each student reviews the School's Policy on

 The Student Right-to-Know